Automattic/regenerate-thumbnails/readme.txt

 == ChangeLog ==

+= Version 2.1.2 =

+* When regenerating all images, newest images are done first rather than the oldest.
+* Fixed a bug with regeneration error reporting in some browsers.
+Thanks to pete-sch for reporting the error.
+* Supress PHP errors in the AJAX handler to avoid sending an invalid JSON response.
+Thanks to pete-sch for reporting the error.
+* Better and more detailed error reporting for when `wp_generate_attachment_metadata()` fails.

 = Version 2.1.1 =

 * Clean up the wording a bit to better match the new features and just be easier to understand.